 In a large project with lots of dependencies, how can we know what was updated ?

 composer.lock file and lock-in dependency versions (which helps with reproducible builds).

 Then, run the following command, which shows only packages which have changed versions:

 git diff composer.lock | grep -B1 -E ' "version"'

 The output looks like this:

-From there, I take a closer look at the changelogs from packages for which a "minor" or "major" version change has occured.
-If need be, I update my code to reflect those changes so that the website keeps running properly.
+minor version change has occured.
+If need be, update the PHP code to reflect those changes so that our website keeps running properly.